vigetlabs/foliage/docs/cheatsheet.md

 ```
 Data operations
 +--------------+
-fetch   - Retrieve a value with an optional fallback if not present
 get     - Return a cursor to a specific location
-has     - Does a pathway exist?
+set     - Modify the value at a given location
 remove  - Remove a location in a tree
-set     - Modify the value at a given location
+fetch   - Retrieve a value with an optional fallback if not present

 Equality
 +--------------+